Environment Invariant Linear Least Squares: Omitted Discussions in Main Text

+Our constructed EILLS objective is similar to the invariant risk minimization criterion \citep{arjovsky2019invariant} by letting $\gamma \to \infty$.
+To see this, when $\gamma\to \infty$, the population-level EILLS objective becomes This optimization problem finds the most effective solution in the sense of small $L_2$ risk among all the LLS-invariant solutions as discussed in \cref{subsec:focused-regularizer}.
+However, it is unclear (1) what it implies when $\mathsf{J}(\bbeta;\bomega) \approx 0$; and (2) how large $\gamma$ must be to estimate $\beta^*$ consistently.
+Such two concerns are important for the non-asymptotic analysis because of finite-sample data and finite choice of $\gamma$.
+We provide an intuitive explanation in \cref{subsubsec:debias} addressing the above concerns, which can be treated as an informal presentation of our theory in \cref{subsec:strong-convexity}.

-\subsection{Debiasing by regularizer via bias differences}
+\subsection{Debiasing by Regularizer via Bias Differences}

-Section \ref{subsec:focused-regularizer} and Section \ref{subsec:rationale} provide a sketchy glimpse at the effects of two losses $\mathsf{J}$ and $\mathsf{R}_{\mathcal{E}}$ on the solution.
-The following concerns still remain: (1) we only analyze the implication of focused linear invariance regularizer $\mathsf{J}(\bbeta;\bomega)$ on the solution when $\mathsf{J}(\bbeta;\bomega)=0$, but we can not expect $\mathsf{J}=0$ in practice especially when it comes to the analysis of its empirical analogs with finite sample data; (2) the above paragraph characterizes that property of proposed EILLS estimator in $\gamma \to \infty$, while it is still unknown how large $\gamma$ is enough.
+\cref{subsec:focused-regularizer} and \cref{sec:irm} provide a sketchy glimpse at the effects of two losses $\mathsf{J}$ and $\mathsf{R}$ on the solution.
+The following concerns remain: (1) we only analyze the implication of focused linear invariance regularizer $\mathsf{J}(\bbeta;\bomega)$ on the solution when $\mathsf{J}(\bbeta;\bomega)=0$, but we can not expect $\mathsf{J}=0$ in practice especially when it comes to the analysis of its empirical analogs with finite sample data; (2) the above paragraph characterizes that property of proposed EILLS estimator in $\gamma \to \infty$, while it is still unknown how large $\gamma$ is enough.
 In this part, we will provide a different perspective.
 In a high-level viewpoint, the $L_2$ risk will have some bias in the presence of the \emph{pooled linear spurious variables} satisfying $\sum_{e\in \mathcal{E}} \omega^{(e)} \mathbb{E} [\varepsilon^{(e)} x_j^{(e)}] \neq 0$.
-This is where our proposed regularizer $\mathsf{J}$ comes to play: it debiases using the difference of biases between heterogeneous environments, as illuminated below.
+This is where our proposed regularizer $\mathsf{J}$ comes into play: it debiases the pooled least squares loss using the difference of biases between heterogeneous environments, as illuminated below.
 Such insight also answers the question of how large $\gamma$ is enough.

-We illustrate the phenomenon of debiasing at population level by considering the simplest case of $|\mathcal{E}|=p=2$ and defer a thorough and rigorous analysis to Section \ref{subsec:strong-convexity}.
+We illustrate the phenomenon of debiasing at the population level by considering the simplest case of $|\mathcal{E}|=p=2$ and defer a thorough and rigorous analysis to \cref{subsec:strong-convexity}.
 Here we let $\omega^{(1)}=\omega^{(2)}=1/2$ and $\bbeta^*=(1,0)$ such that the first variable $x_1$ is an important and invariant variable and the second variable $x_2$ is a linear spurious variable.
 Moreover, suppose $\lambda(\bSigma^{(e)}) \asymp 1$ where $\lambda(\bS)$ represent the eigenvalues of the symmetric matrix $\bS$.

 Under the above toy model, the population-level excess pooled $L_2$ risk is given